 The afternoon is a perfect place for a stroll around the centrally located Old Town which contains the Grande Place, one of the most beautiful squares in Europe.
 The buildings lining the square are a marvellous feat of Gothic architecture and were named Unesco world heritage in 1998.
 The Square is moreover home to the city’s town hall which contains the Museum of the city of Brussels (Maison du roi), an excellent place to learn more about the city’s complex past and its significance for the Belgian crown.
 Try to find the Manneken Pis, an extremely well known but also extremely unspectacular little boy statue which is peeing and gets dressed up for several occasions.
-The statue is hidden somewhere in the maze around Grande Place but can be easily spotted as tourists gather around literally any time.
+The statue is hidden somewhere in the maze around Grande Place but can be easily spotted as tourists gather around it literally 24/7.

 Did it ever occur to you that French Fries are actually a Belgian speciality?
 That’s right, someone got the name terribly wrong although an ongoing dispute between France and Belgium about the fries’ origins precludes absolute certainty.
 The popular food is one of Belgium’s main culinary references and according to popular opinion, the best fries in the world are made in Brussels.